WhitmanCS370/sp24-lab13/README.md

             app = make_fixture(["z", key, "UNDO"])
             assert get_screen(app) == ["ab", "cd"]

 How did you approach this exercise?
+We were first trying to understand the code that we were working with.
+Afterwards, we added the test case to the test_undoable.py and ran the test file again.
+Then, we made changes in the action.py file in the _interact function where we added a ling which says if an action is not an instance of the Move, then save it, otherwise not.
 Considering the advice of Ousterhout and others, what do you think about the abstractions that Wilson chose?

 ## Exercise 2: Line breaks